SAP-samples/xsc-cap-migration/README.md

     }
     ```
  7. Adjust SQL syntax in procedures.
 For instance, "UPDATE FROM" should be changed to "MERGE INTO", and "TRUNCATE" statements should be replaced with "DELETE FROM" statements.
- 8. Currently, changes to Flowgraph, Reptask, and Replication artifacts are not covered.
+ 8. Currently, changes to Reptask, and Replication artifacts are not covered.
 You will need to modify these manually.
 Unsupported types and functions in the calculation view such as "CE_FUNCTION", "CACHE", etc., need to be noted.
 Please refer to the [SAP HANA Cloud Documentation](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/checks-performed-by-migration-tool) for more details on how to handle these.
  9. Series entity is not supported in Hana Cloud so they will be removed by the extension.
 Please check [Migration Documentation](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/series-data%22) for more information.
  10. For HdbSynonym, HdbSynonymconfig and Hdbrole files, please check target object parameters before deployment.
      - In `db/cfg/models/synonym-grantor-service.hdbsynonymconfig` file, Change the `target.object` from `sap.hana.democontent.epm.models::SALES_ORDER_RANKING` to `SAP_HANA_DEMOCONTENT_EPM_MODELS_SALES_ORDER_RANKING`.